 The Galena Canning Company located on 106 S. Main Street, Galena, Illinois, 61036

-The target market would be individual who live in the surrounding areas around Galena, whom also shops in galena on a regular basis and those individuals who travel to Galena for vacation.
+The target market would be individual who live in the surrounding areas around Galena, whom also shops in Galena on a regular basis and those individuals who travel to Galena for vacation.
 They are targeting consumers that have a steady income of approximately $25,000+ a year (on the low end).
 More so, the shop is targeting those individuals who enjoy using various types of dipping sauces.
 On a more specific note, they are targeting both males and females.
 Their products have a wide range in regards to price; the most expensive product would be Blair’s 2007 Halloween reserve (the hottest liquid in the store) ($530.00) to their least expensive item, which is $5.99 and that is a wide variety of single bottled sauces.
 As you can see, there is a wide variety of sauces that could appeal to anyone.

 My first impression to the store was that I could not believe how much variety they had in regards to sauces.
 I remember thinking that there is literally something here for everyone.
 Not only was I impressed with the fact that there was so much variety within the products, the customer service was excellent.
 Whatever questions we had, they quickly came up with answers too and directed us to products in which we liked and was in our price range.
 Overall, I was generally impressed with the store and ended up purchasing some products.
 Truthfully, I only thought there were a few types of hot sauce on the market, after going into the store, I learned that there were thousands of brands and varieties available.
-Not only were there so many brands available, the fact that we took into account of the hotness of tobacco hot sauce and compared it to the most expensive and intense hot sauce there, it was a ridiculously outrageous number hotter than tobacco.
-That was the second thing I learned, that tobacco was not the hottest hot sauce on the market.
+Not only were there so many brands available, the fact that we took into account of the hotness of tabasco hot sauce and compared it to the most expensive and intense hot sauce there, it was a ridiculously outrageous number hotter than tabasco.
+That was the second thing I learned, that tabasco was not the hottest hot sauce on the market.

 The three best elements of the store are as follows.
 First, is the variety the store has to offer, whatever you like, they will probably have it.
 The second is the great customer service.
 Third and finally, the way they had gotten our attention.
 We saw, through the window, the colors and countless types of sauces, jams, dipping sauces that were available, so we had to enter.